edgar-treischl/ReportMaster/README.md

 <!-- badges: end -->

-The ReportMaster package is designed to create dynamic survey reports automatically.
-The package retrieves data from Lime Survey, combines it with meta data to create dynamic reports and runs only for surveys that are expired.
+The ReportMaster is designed to create dynamic survey reports for Lime Survey automatically.
+The package checks if a survey is expired, it retrieves data via the Lime Survey API, combines it with meta data to create dynamic reports.

 ## Installation